-Every other year, CLAS offers a summer intensive sequence in Aymara.
-Beginning in 2014, we are alternating summer Aymara with the Ohio State University: OSU offered Aymara in 2014, CLAS will offer it in 2015.
-These are the only courses in Aymara offered in the US.
+Every other year CLAS offers a summer intensive sequence in Aymara.
+These are the only summer courses in Aymara offered in the US.

 With support from a US Department of Education National Resource Center grant, the Aymara Summer Institute has been offered since 1995 under the direction of course instructor Miguel Huanca, author of the text Aymar Arux Akhamawa, the only Aymara-English textbook available.